jusc00014/Kotlin_Softwaredesignpraktikum_Farmsimulator/Implementation_Report.md

 -
 ### Julian

+- **Day 1:**
-- **Day 1:** Main, BoardData, PlantData implemented and started implementing Plant
+  - Main, BoardData, PlantData implemented
+  - started implementing Plant
+- **Day 2:**
-- **Day 2:** Changes to Tile and Fertile behaviour, BoardData's neighbours and getFertiles function reworked, implemented Simulator, fixed HarvestEstimate in Plants
+  - Changes to Tile and Fertile behaviour
+  - BoardData's neighbours and getFertiles function reworked
+  - implemented Simulator
+  - fixed HarvestEstimate in Plants
+- **Weekend 1:**
-- **Weekend 1:** CityExpansion cross-validation in ScenarioParser implemented, Main reworked for other class changes
+  - CityExpansion cross-validation in ScenarioParser implemented
+  - Main reworked for other class changes
+- **Day 3:**
-- **Day 3:** added missing Logger prints to Main, made resetForNexTick and irrigate private in Fertile, Plant initializes with HarvestEstimate penalties, fixes to harvestPenalty calculation
+  - added missing Logger prints to Main
+  - made resetForNexTick and irrigate private in Fertile
-- **Day 4:** harvestEstimate now updated by sow and harvest directly, corrected PlantHarvestEstimateBigTest harvestEstimate values, added Fertile UnitTests, fixed Plant cutting; isFallow; isSown and cutting missed penalty, fixed Fertile's loseMoisture and irrigatable, fixed Main to use fileName instead of the whole Path, fixed argument parsing of --map, fixed Simulation loop executing maxTick, added getter for tiles in BoardData, Constants data class added, added check for Forest around Village tile created by CityExpansion
+  - Plant initializes with HarvestEstimate penalties
+  - fixes to harvestPenalty calculation
+- **Day 4:**
+  - harvestEstimate now updated by sow and harvest directly
+  - corrected PlantHarvestEstimateBigTest harvestEstimate values
+  - added Fertile UnitTests
+  - fixed Plant cutting, isFallow, isSown and cutting missed penalty
+  - fixed Fertile's loseMoisture and irrigatable
+  - fixed Main to use fileName instead of the whole Path
+  - fixed argument parsing of --map
+  - fixed Simulation loop executing maxTick
+  - added getter for tiles in BoardData
+  - added Constants data class to the main project scope
+  - added check for Forest around Village tile created by CityExpansion
+- **Day 5:**
-- **Day 5:** performance increase of the neighbours function, changed behaviour of neighbours function to include the center tile in return, fixed CrossValidation of CityExpansion, fixed Fertile.irrigatable, fixed CloudCreation validation
+  - performance increase of the neighbours function
+  - changed behaviour of neighbours function to include the center tile in return
+  - fixed CrossValidation of CityExpansion
+  - fixed Fertile.irrigatable
+  - fixed CloudCreation validation
+- **Day 6:**
-- **Day 6:** added Parser system tests, fixed CloudCreation validation skipping instructions
+  - added Parser system tests
+    - fixed CloudCreation validation skipping instructions
+- **Day 7:**
-- **Day 7:** Parser system tests reworked, wrote Implementation_Report.md
+  - Parser system tests reworked
+  - wrote Implementation_Report.md
+- **Weekend 2:**
+  - added ScenarioParserTest, testing cloud in the ScenarioParser
+- **Day 8:**
+  - reworked system test: DroughtTest
+  - added some system tests
+  - fixed Simulator correct tick log at end of Simulation
+  - fix Fertile's irrigatable
+  - fix Fertile's performableActions to return an empty list on Drought
+  - fix Plant's Harvest Estimate and drought behaviour
+- **Day 9:**
+  - extended SimulationTestExtension with new string factory functions
+  - fixed SowingPlant.isActive to use correctly the tick instead of the yearTick in FarmHandler.sow
+  - added + fixed system tests (FallowSowPlanPotato, some ParserTests)
+  - drought in Fertile now only managed by Fertile with hasDrought and addDrought functions
+  - fixed BeeHappy for Drought and unsown plants
+  - reworked Plant:
+    - missed logic
+    - sowTime also used for Plantations
+    - fixes to isFallow and weedable
+    - added exits()
+- **Day 10:**
+  - fixed (again) Simulator correct tick log at end of Simulation
+  - fixed FallowSowPlanPotato and ParserTests
+  - added new ParserTests
+  - fixed Plant Harvest Estimate logging
+  - added UnitTests for MapParser
+  - added + fixed PlantationLateHarvestTest system tests for harvest estimate specification validation
+- **Day 11:**
+  - updated Implementation Report

 ### Leonard